• Skip to primary navigation

 Use Coconut Oil for Dairy-Free Pumpkin Muffins

-I also used coconut oil instead of butter or vegetable oil to make these gluten-free pumpkin muffins also dairy-free pumpkin muffins.
-I actually normally just use butter in my recipes because I LOVE using butter, but I actually found coconut oil in my cupboard and said, “hell yes, let’s do this!”
-(That’s literally what I said to myself.)
+I also used coconut oil instead of butter or vegetable oil to make these gluten-free healthy pumpkin muffins without oil.
 Avoiding butter also helps to make this recipe dairy-free so great for those who are lactose intolerant and needing to make dairy-free snacks.

 Coconut oil is considered a superfood and can help your body in so many ways.
 One key component of coconut oil is fatty acids which help burn fat, and provide a quick source of energy for the brain.
 Coconut oil is also known to kill bacteria and harmful pathogens.